HumanshuDG/NOC23-CS95/Week-3/readme.md

 ### Solution:
 ```
 def sumsquare(l: list):
+	# initializing sum of odd and even squared number as 0
 	sum_odd, sum_even = 0, 0
+	# iterating through all the integers present
 	for n in l:
+		# check if the number is odd
 		if n % 2:
+			# add odd number's square to sum_odd
 			sum_odd += n ** 2
+		# if it is not odd, then obviously, it has to be even (hence else)
 		else:
+			# add even number's square to sum_even
 			sum_even += n ** 2
+	# return the result in the required format (see it's being converted to a list)
 	return [sum_odd, sum_even]
 ```